 For the vegan butter chicken sauce

-1 teaspoon red chili powder (or less if you are averse to spice)
+- 1 teaspoon red chili powder or to taste

 - In a container, combine the yogurt, garlic, ginger, garam masala, turmeric, ground coriander, chili powder, and salt with a whisk.
 Stir in the pieces of seitan and marinate for at least 2 hours or overnight in the refrigerator if time allows.

 - Heat 2 tablespoons of olive oil in a large skillet or pot over medium-high heat.
 When the oil is hot, add seitan pieces.
 Fry until lightly browned for 3-4 minutes on each side.
 Remove the seitan and set it aside.
 You can place it back into the container you marinated it in if you want to reduce the number of dishes you make a mess of.

 - In a frying pan over a high flame, melt the vegan butter.
 After about 60 seconds when the butter is hot and bubbling, add the onions and fry them, stirring occasionally for about 4 minutes until translucent and lightly golden.

 - Add the garlic, ginger, and spices.
 Sauté for 1 minute until fragrant

 - Add crushed tomatoes, chili powder water and salt.
 Lower the flame to medium and cook for 3 minutes until a deep brown-red color is reached.

 - Add the contents of the pan into a blender and blend until smooth.